Anmol-Saluja/CO_PROJECT_DARD/README.md

 | Branching    | `beq`, `bne`      |
 | Jump         | `jal`, `jalr`     |

-Future updates will expand support for more instructions and optimizations.

 ## Team Members
 | Name            | Roll No  | GitHub Username  | Contributions |